About This Site

 Cascading Style Sheets (CSS)

 CSS is a technology that allows much greater control over the appearance of web sites than was possible with basic HTML.
-CSS can be used with both HTML 4 and XHTML, and I am beginning to use it for the first time as I redo this site in XHTML 1.
+CSS can be used with both HTML 4 and XHTML.

 CSS General Resources